Plants To Avoid

-If you plan to spend time working on your lawn or in your garden this summer, you’re probably familiar with some of the basic necessities to keep yourself healthy.
+If you plan to spend time working on your lawn or in your garden this summer you must know what plants to avoid.
+You are probably familiar with some of the basic necessities to keep yourself healthy.
 Drinking lots of water, applying sunscreen often, and taking regular breaks to cool down can all keep you from ending the day overheated and sunburnt.

 But what you might not know is that even if you take all of these precautions, there are still some potential hazards that could put a kink in your plans.
 One of the most prominent risks?
 A brush (no pun intended) with the poisonous plants that are common in our area.
 In today’s blog, we’re tackling some of the major offenders that could pop up in your outdoor activities.